senlin/so-dashboard-feed-widget/readme.txt

 Current translations:<br />
 - Dutch (by myself)

-I have decided to only support this plugin through <a href="https://github.com/so-wp/so-dashboard-feed-widget/issues" rel="nofollow">Github</a>.
+I have decided to only support this plugin through [Github](https://github.com/senlin/so-dashboard-feed-widget/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.

 <strong>PLEASE DO NOT POST YOUR ISSUES VIA THE WORDPRESS FORUMS BUT ON GITHUB INSTEAD</strong>